-Potentially Less than Less No

-Significant Significant Than Impact

-Impact with Significant
+Potentially Less than Less No Significant Significant Than Impact Impact with Significant Mitigation Impact Incorporated t -- ---

-Incorporated Impact

-Consistent with LST Methodology, the nearest industrial/commercial use to the Project site is used to determine construction and operational LST air impacts for emissions of $NO_X$ and CO as the averaging periods for these pollutants are shorter (8 hours or less) and it is reasonable to assumed that an individual could be present at these sites for periods of one to 8 hours.
-For the proposed Project, the nearest receptor used for evaluation of localized impacts of $NO_X$ and CO is the Cool Dog Ranch located at 35581 Glen Oaks Road, approximately 172 feet (53 meters) south of the Project site (Location R3).
+Consistent with LST Methodology, the nearest industrial/commercial use to the Project site is used to determine construction and operational LST air impacts for emissions of NO_X and CO as the averaging periods for these pollutants are shorter (8 hours or less) and it is reasonable to assumed that an individual could be present at these sites for periods of one to 8 hours.
+For the proposed Project, the nearest receptor used for evaluation of localized impacts of NO_X and CO is the Cool Dog Ranch located at 35581 Glen Oaks Road, approximately 172 feet (53 meters) south of the Project site (Location R3).